Self-Testing Graph States Permitting Bounded Classical Communication: Self-Testing Graph States Against Bounded Classical Communication

 \subsection{Reference experiments}

-We introduce three REs that comprehensively address any inflated graph state.
-Each RE comprises the inflated graph state, measurements containing submeasurements corresponding to every inflated generator element, and a set of measurements from which we can find submeasurements whose outcomes challenge any $d$-LHV$^\ast$ model.
-For clarity and simplicity, we opt to present the submeasurements alongside the measurements they originate from.
+We introduce three reference experiments (REs) that comprehensively address any inflated graph state.
+Each RE consists of the inflated graph state itself, measurements to test the inflated generator element, and an additional set of measurements designed challenge any $d$-LHV$^\ast$ model.
+For clarity and simplicity, we opt to present the submeasurements alongside the parent measurements.

-In order to show self testing, the reasoning follows proposition \ref{prop:selftestgraphstates}, first by showing anticommutation in the measurements.
-The correlations observed in the submeasurements, which challenge any $d$-LHV$^\ast$ model, demonstrate an anticommutation relation between two observables on at least one power vertex.
-Utilizing this relation, we can derive an anticommutation relation for two observables on any other connected power vertex, leveraging the submeasurements corresponding to the inflated stabilizer elements.
-Subsequently, we construct an isometry using these observables, which maps the given state to the graph state.
-Note that this process holds true for any degree of inflation $d$.
-Before introducing our REs, let us define the concept of an induced subgraph: \begin{defi}[Induced subgraph] An induced subgraph of a graph $G=(V,E)$ is a subset of vertices $U \subset V$ along with the edges $(U \times U) \cap E$ of the original graph if and only if the edge connects two vertices in the subset $U$. \end{defi}
+The proof strategy follows Prop.~\ref{prop:selftestgraphstates}, use paradox-type submeasurements to establish a local anticommutation pair on at least one power vertex, and then, propagate anticommutation across power vertices via inflated stabilizer submeasurements.
+Finally, we build a local SWAP-style isometry.
+This process holds true for any degree of inflation $d$.

-The first RE is applicable when the corresponding graph contains an odd circle as an induced subgraph, and in particular a triangle subgraph.
-The second RE is suitable for graphs with an induced star subgraph, i.e., a central vertex whose nearest neighbors do not share an edge.
-These two cases encompass any graph with at least three vertices.
-The third RE is applicable to graphs with a pair of neighboring vertices, i.e., any connected graph and specifically the graph comprising only two connected vertices.
-Note that, in fact, any connected graph can be covered by the third RE, in this sense we do not need the first or second REs, but they are nevertheless useful to have since they can be more robust.
+\begin{defi}[Induced subgraph] An induced subgraph of a graph $G=(V,E)$ is a subset of vertices $U \subset V$ along with the edges $(U \times U) \cap E$ of the original graph if and only if the edge connects two vertices in the subset $U$. \end{defi} The RE~\ref{def:refe1} is applicable when the corresponding graph contains an odd circle (in particular a triangle) as an induced subgraph.
+The RE~\ref{def:refe1} handles graphs with an induced star subgraph, i.e., a central vertex whose nearest neighbors do not share an edge.
+These two encompass any graph with at least three vertices.
+The RE~\ref{def:refe3} covers a neighboring vertex pair (in particular, the 2-vertex graph), and in fact can cover any connected graph.
+Still, REs~\ref{def:refe1}–\ref{def:refe2} remain useful for improved robustness (Appendix~\ref{app:robref3}).
 Indeed, the different REs can be in principle combined in different ways to optimize robustness for example.
-Robustness is treated in appendix \ref{app:robref3}.
+Robustness is treated in Appendix~\ref{app:robref3}.